Cerulean-Circle-GmbH/Web4Articles/README.md

 This Project will create a md-file based WIKI for CIRAS Project articles

-## Tech stack and first principles
+## Tech Stack and First Principles

-The projects code will be written in typescript.
+- **TypeScript**: All code is written in strict TypeScript.
+- **ES Modules (ESM)**: All code, scripts, and CLI entry points must use the most modern ES module syntax (`import`/`export`).
+- **No CommonJS**: CommonJS (`require`, `module.exports`) is strictly forbidden.
+Do not use legacy Node.js module systems anywhere in the project.
+- **All scripts, tests, and automation must be ESM-compliant.**
+- All CLI entry points must be ESM TypeScript files, run via `ts-node --esm`.
+- All shell wrappers (e.g., `oosh`, completion scripts) must resolve the project root and invoke ESM TypeScript entry points.
+- Never use `main.ts` as a CLI entry point.
+Always use a static `start()` method in a dedicated entry class (e.g., `OOSH.start()` or `GitScrumProject.start()`).
+  - **start() methods and constructors must never take parameters.** All CLI argument parsing and dispatch must be handled inside the class, using a CLI interface (see `GitScrumProject` and `OOSH` for reference).
+This ensures strict OOP and testability.
+- **DRY Principle**: Do not repeat logic, code, or documentation.
+Always consolidate and refactor to a single canonical location if repetition is found.
+- Node.js 18+ (LTS recommended)
+- Bash for shell integration
+- Jest for testing (ESM compatible)
+- VS Code with recommended extensions

 Radical OOP will be applied.
 No functions outside of classes.
-Each article will become a seperate gis submodule.
-The project is managed by and AI (LLM).
+Each article will become a separate git submodule.
+The project is managed by an AI (LLM).
 The AI vibecodes its own tools to manage the project.
-Each tool will become it own git submodule with the same basic tech stack and first principles.
-The project will me radically managed in CMM 4 level via SCRUM (less scrumm flavor, but fully automated)
+Each tool will become its own git submodule with the same basic tech stack and first principles.
+The project will be radically managed in CMMI Level 4 via SCRUM (less scrum flavor, but fully automated).

 ## Modus operandi
 The LLM AI acts in the first place as a scrum master of a scrm team interacting with the user as a QA auditor, that at any time audits and gives feedback.